mtlynch/mtlynch.io/content/retrospectives/2023/02/index.md

 When I was interviewing 3PLs, there were [two I liked about equally](retrospectives/2022/11/#exploring-the-world-of-3pl-vendors).
 I chose the one that was within driving distance but the other said I was welcome to reach out any time.

-When I was struggling to find a solution to edge case scenarios in Veracore with my first 3PL, I followed up with my second choice to see how they'd handle it.
+When I ran into the edge case scenarios with my first 3PL, I followed up with my second-choice 3PL to see how they'd handle it.
 The owner told me he found Veracore dated and explained how his warehouse's software would handle my scenarios.
-It sounded a lot smoother and would allow us to continue managing things in Shopify, so we're now in the process of switching to that 3PL vendor.
+It sounded a lot smoother and would allow us to continue managing things in Shopify.
+We're now in the process of switching to that 3PL vendor.

 ## Wrap up